 Format: Paperback, with PVC jacket

 About Galton Blackiston

-With its location a stone’s throw from the water, seafood has always been a part of his story and the opening of No1 Cromer, a modern take on the traditional fish and chip restaurant, has established Galton as one of the UK's leading seafood chefs.
+His beloved restaurant and hotel on the north Norfolk coast is a stone’s throw from the water.
+Seafood has always been a part of Galton’s story and the opening of No1 Cromer, a modern take on the traditional fish and chip restaurant, has established him as one of the UK's leading seafood chefs.

 When he was just 17, Galton ran a food stall on Rye Market selling a range of homemade cakes, biscuits and preserves, known as ‘Galton’s Goodies’, that proved such a success that he would frequently sell out by lunchtime.
 Realising that his talents lay firmly in cooking, he decided to focus on a career as a chef.